Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Problem setup and notation

 where $X_i, X_j \sim \mathrm{Unif}[0,1]$, $\rho_n \rightarrow 0$, and $A_{ii}^{(n)} = 0$.
 While closely related models were considered by \citet{bollobas-inhomogenous-graphs}, \citet{hoff-raftery-handcock-latent-space-model}, and \citet{borgs-lp-part-one} this particular parameterization was introduced by \citet{Bickel-Chen-on-modularity}.
 We will refer to (\ref{eq:sparse-graphon-model}) as the sparse graphon model.
 Sparse graphons are a very rich class of models, subsuming many widely used models, including stochastic block models and their variants \citep{holland-sbm, karrer-newman-dcsbm, airoldi-mmsb}, and (generalized) random dot product graphs \citep{young-schneiderman-rdpg, generalized-rdpg}.
 More generally, sparse graphons are natural models for graphs that exhibit vertex exchangeability; the functional form is motivated by representation theorems for exchangeable arrays established by \citet{aldous-representation-array} and \citet{hoover-exchangeability}.
 The parameter $\rho_n = P(A_{ij} = 1)$ determines the sparsity level of the sequence $\{ A^{(n)} \}_{n \in \mathbb{N}}$.
 Many real world graphs are thought to be sparse, with $o(n^2)$ edges; $\rho_n \rightarrow 0$ is needed for graphs generated by (\ref{eq:sparse-graphon-model}) to exhibit this behavior.

 While boundedness of the graphon is a common assumption in the statistics literature (see, for example, the review article by \citet{gao-ma-minimax-network-analysis}), it should be noted that unbounded graphons are known to be more expressive.
 As noted by \citet{borgs-lp-part-one}, unboundedness allows graphs that exhibit power-law degree distributions, a property that bounded graphons fail to capture.
 For mathematical expedience, in the present article, we focus on the bounded case, but we believe that our analysis may be extended to sufficiently light-tailed unbounded graphons as well.
+We use standard asymptotic notations such as $O()$,$o()$ and $\omega()$ throughout the paper.

-\subsection{Count Functionals}
+\subsection{Count functionals}

 Now we will introduce notation related to our functional of interest.
 Let $R$ denote the adjacency matrix of a subgraph of interest, with $r$ vertices and $s$ edges.
 Let $A_{i_1, \ldots, i_r}^{(n)}$ denote the adjacency matrix formed by the node subset $\{i_1, \ldots, i_r\}$ and for each such $r$-tuple, define the following function: